 Cervical cancer is one of the leading causes of death among Irish women under 44, with over 90 lives lost to the disease every year.
 Cervical cancer takes a long time to develop and often has no signs or symptoms.

-The good news is that we know how to prevent cervical cancer.
-Regular cervical screening ensures that any abnormal cells in the cervix are detected early and treated early preventing the development of cervical cancer.
+The good news is that we know how to prevent it.
+Regular cervical screening ensures that any abnormal cells in the cervix are detected and treated early, preventing the development of cervical cancer.

-If you don't live in the Dublin area see www.cervicalcheck.ie for a list of registered smeartakers.
+If you don't live in the Dublin area, see www.cervicalcheck.ie for a full list of registered smeartakers.